Orace/EnumerationQuest/README.md

 ## Introduction

-**EnumerationQuest** library allows you to evaluate multiple properties of an `IEnumerable` in a single enumeration.
+**EnumerationQuest** library allows the evaluation of multiple properties of an `IEnumerable` in a single enumeration.

 It's as simple as that: